Muskan-kumari1/javascript.md/project.md

 console.log(name);   // Output: Raj
 ,,,

-# 11. DOM(Document Object Model)

-> When a web page is loaded, the browser creates a Document Object Model (DOM)of the page.

-## Selecting with id
-- document.getElementById(“myld")

-## Selecting with class
-- document.getElementsByClass Name("myclass)

-## Selecting with tag
-- document.getElementsByTagName(“p”)

-# 12. What is an Operator and Type of Operators in Js
+# 11. What is an Operator and Type of Operators in Js

 **Operator**
 > :- An operator is a symbol that tell the compiler which arithmetic or logical operation to be performed between the respective operands.